-Melania Trump Invited To Join Celebrity Dating Reality Show After Her Husband’s Apparently Election Loss
+Melania Trump Invited To Join Celebrity Dating Reality Show After Her Husband’s Apparent Election Loss

 — E4 (@E4Tweets) November 7, 2020

 While it may be unlikely that Melania Trump would take up the offer, there have been other reports hinting that some members of the family may follow in their father’s footsteps and launch a career in reality television.

 As The Inquisitr reported, there are rumors that Ivanka Trump has offers to appear on television after her father leaves the White House, and may have quite a few options at hand.
 The report noted that while she could get an invite to a program like Dancing With The Stars, she may hold out for a project where she would be the lead, possibly one in the style of Shark Tank.